-The Court will dismiss the petition without prejudice.
-An Order consistent with this Memorandum Opinion is issued separately on this same date.
+The Court ordered the petitioner to show cause why it should not dismiss this action for improper venue.
+Petitioner filed a response, but failed to persuade the Court that this is the appropriate Court to consider his petition.
+The Court therefore will dismiss the petition without prejudice.
+An Order consistent with this Memorandum Opinion is issued separately on this same day.

+PAUL L. FRIEDMAN

-/s/ JOHN D. BATES United States District Judge
+United States District Judge

-DATE: December 31, 2007
+DATE: March 11, 2008

+2